AstralProtocol/astralprotocol/docs/docs/location-proof-protocol/location-types.md

 **Initially, location proofs will use WGS84 decimal degree coordinates, ordered as `[longitude, latitude]`.**

-These coordinate pairs will be formatted as strings, converted to bytes for storage onchain.
-The working `locationType` will be set to
+These coordinate pairs will be formatted as strings.
+The working `locationType` will be set to `DecimalDegrees<string>`.
-`DecimalDegrees<string>`.

 :::